top of page

 A horse’s digestive tract is designed for constant intake of fibrous plant material.
 Inadequate forage disrupts gut motility, alters beneficial microbes, and increases the risk of gastric ulcers.

-Note: Certified organic forage is ideal, but practicality matters—work with what’s available in your area.
+Certified organic or non-gmo forage is ideal, but practicality matters—work with what’s available in your area.

 Functional Herbs: Phytochemicals for Cellular Balance